top of page

 This event would not be possible without the generous support of our many sponsors and amazing volunteers who put in countless hours behind the scenes and at the event to make it all possible.
 Our boat captains generously provide their skills, equipment and time to ensure a safe and enjoyable event.

 In January of 2007, chapter co-founder and president Dave Anderson turned over the chapter leadership to Scott Roesner who has been deeply involved in the chapter since the beginning in 2003.
 Scott is now the chapter president and committee chairman.
-Bob Slaybaugh has agreed to co-chair the chapter with Scott.
 Scott brings a wealth of experience and strong community connections to this position.

 FHNB National Organization History